Beatrice Huntington: Post First World War

 After the end of World War One, in 1919, Huntington exhibited a portrait entitled Mrs Mappin in Paris.
 Returning to St. Andrews, Huntington became an active member of the Dundee Art Society.
 In 1920, she joined the Society of Scottish Artists.
-In 1923, an article in The Times descried Huntington's painting, A Muleteer from Andalucia, exhibited at the Scottish Artists' Society in Edinburgh, as "Prominent among the figure work."
+In 1923, an article in The Times described Huntington's painting, A Muleteer from Andalucia, exhibited at the Scottish Artists' Society in Edinburgh, as "Prominent among the figure work."

 During this period, Huntington also exhibited at the Allied Artists Association in London and with the Dundee Art Society.

 In 1924, already an accomplished musician, Huntington spent a summer in Leipzig studying the cello under the instruction of the cellist Julius Klengel.

 It is in Dundee that she reportedly met William Macdonald (1883-1960).
 Macdonald was also a painter and a close friend of the Scottish Colourists Samuel J. Peploe and F.C.B.
 Cadell.
 He was known for his landscape paintings and in particular for his affinity with Spain, so much so that he was nicknamed ‘Spanish’ Macdonald.

 The couple married at Cramond Kirk in Edinburgh in 1925.
 They travelled widely together on the Continent, spending time in Cassis on the French Riviera with Samuel Peploe and in Southern Spain.
 They also spent time in Kirkcudbright with the artists Jessie M. King and E.A.
 Taylor.

 In 1928, after an extended stay in the Spanish hill-town of Aragon, an exhibition of both their work, entitled ‘Pictures of Spain’, was held at Messrs Watt & Sons, Dundee.
 In 1929, the couple celebrated the birth of their son, Julius, and moved to live in a flat in Hanover Street, Edinburgh.
 They spent time in Canada during World War II, but the flat in Edinburgh was to remain the couple’s home for the rest of their lives.